viethungha0610/Risk-Parity/README.md

 [https://rapidapi.com/apidojo/api/yahoo-finance1]

 To understand the project and the workflow, the repository should be explored in this order.
-  1. Explore the <Risk Parity main> notebook
+  1. Explore the 'Risk Parity main' notebook
-  2. Explore the <Illustrative case study> notebook
+  2. Explore the 'Illustrative case' study> notebook